THE CYBERNETICS OF SOCIETY

 This is another of those hard-to-translate ancient Greek words.
 According to the Mythos, Prometheus was the Titan who (by some accounts) made humans and (by all accounts) gave us fire.
 Less reported is that Prometheus also gave us tekhne, or, more precisely, entekhnon sophian, the wisdom of the arts not merely fire, but the "know-how" to do things with fire (besides merely staying warm) and, more generally, the know-how to do things with knowledge, logos, of every kind.

-This Mythos was, not surprisingly, recapitulated when Thales and his successor Cosmologists (seekers of the One) systematized logos into Logos and thereby laid the foundations of Nomos the know-how by which wisdom, sophia, converts Logos (logic, mathematics, astronomy, and other nascent pre-Aristotelian "sciences" [see Note on "Sciences"]) into cybernetics, governance: "made" culture growing out of "found" nature.
+This Mythos was, not surprisingly, recapitulated when Thales and his successor Cosmologists (seekers of the One) systematized logos into Logos and thereby laid the foundations of Nomos the know-how by which wisdom, sophos, converts Logos (logic, mathematics, astronomy, and other nascent pre-Aristotelian "sciences" [see Note on "Sciences"]) into cybernetics, governance: "made" culture growing out of "found" nature.

 The Cosmologists sought the Logos.
 Subsequently, the Sophists, seeing how the cosmological search for the One had degenerated into a cacophony of competing cosmologies warring Ones transcended the "Gordian Knot of Logos" by changing the question and inventing Nomos to answer it.

 Prometheus, meaning forethought, was "unbound" (in hindsight) by feedback-dependent wisdom ... which the Titans, products of mere causality, could not possibly have aspired to.
 Or so it seems.
 See Mythos, Logos, Nomos.
 (Go back)